-If you are required to file 2018 Form 8606, complete that form before you complete this part.
+If you are required to file 2019 Form 8606, complete that form before you complete this part.

 Note.
-A distribution for the purchase or construction of a main home made no earlier than the first day of the disaster and no later than June 17, 2020, may be treated as a qualified 2018 disaster distribution in certain circumstances.
-See Repayment of a Qualified Distribution for the Purchase or Construction of a Main Home, earlier.
+A distribution made in 2019 for the purchase or construction of a main home may be treated as a qualified 2018 disaster distribution in certain circumstances.
+See